devgithubs/MS2/README.md

 ## Objective
 This Website was created for the purpose of satisfying the criteria for the second Milestone Project as part of Code Institute's Full Stack Developer course.
-The project was constructed with knowledge obtained from the previous Milestone project, namely in HTML and CSS but also with knowledge gained in the JavaScript Fundamentals and Interactive Frontend Development modules.
+The project is an interactive fron-end site constructed with knowledge obtained from the previous Milestone project, namely in HTML and CSS but also with knowledge gained in the JavaScript Fundamentals and Interactive Frontend Development modules.

 ## Table of Contents